-- IFRS 9, 'Financial Instruments' (relating to the classification and measurement of financial assets and liabilities, effective for periods commencing on or after 1 January 2018).
+- IAS 7 (amended) "Statement of Cash Flows" (amendments arising as a result of the disclosure initiative, effective for periods commencing on or after 1 January 2017); and - IFRS 9, "Financial Instruments" (relating to the classification and measurement of financial assets and liabilities, effective for periods commencing on or after 1 January 2018).
 This standard specifies how an entity should classify and measure financial assets and liabilities, including some hybrid contracts.
-The standard improves and simplifies the approach for classification and measurement of financial assets compared with the requirements of IAS 39 'Financial Statements: Recognition and Measurement' ("IAS 39"). - IFRS 10 (amended), "Consolidated Financial Statements" (amendments effective for periods commencing on or after 1 January 2016).
+The standard improves and simplifies the approach for classification and measurement of financial assets compared with the requirements of IAS 39 'Financial Statements: Recognition and Measurement' ("IAS 39").